I stopped making New Year’s resolutions a long time ago.

 I’ve spent a good deal of my life in school, whether as a student or teacher.
 I enjoy the process of learning and this past year taught me a great deal.

 - My book club did not lose steam and I read a book a month.
 If you’ve been following me on Facebook, you know I love reading.
-I’ll be adding a virtual book club to my site this month so stay tuned and please subscribe to stay updated.

 - I listened to podcasts, enrolled in online courses, found support and friendships among local bloggers, and generally tried to absorb whatever I could to learn about the ever-changing blogging world.